 The aim for the first part of the day – on day three of the Marmot Tours Dolomites Classic Cols trip – was one of the classic mountain pass climbs of the Dolomites: the Passo Giau.

-I had read the guide notes written by Marmot, so I knew I was in for a stiff effort.
+I had read the guide notes written by Marmot Tours, so I knew I was in for a stiff effort.
 The pass climbs to a height of 2237m – that’s 900m higher than Ben Nevis – and “apart from a (very) short section of downhill half way up, it is a relatively gruelling ascent”.

 I had also read about the “magnificent views” of the surrounding limestone crags and peaks.

-And I knew that there would be a coffee and/or lunch stop before my choice of another climb of the Passo Fedaia (2057m) from the east, well known to those that watch the annual professional cycling race the Giro d’Italia, or the Passo de Campolongo (1873m).
+I also knew that there would be a coffee and/or lunch stop before my choice of another climb of the Passo Fedaia (2057m) from the east, well known to those that watch the annual professional cycling race the Giro d’Italia, or the Passo de Campolongo (1873m).

 The day’s statistics for the “easier” Classic route were 66km and 2000m of total ascent, while for the Challenge route it was 92km and 30350m.

 Cycling the Passo Giao with Snow, in Summer!